conda/conda-build/docs/source/user-guide/environment-variables.rst

        environment variable and  defaults to the architecture the interpreter running conda was
        compiled with.
+   * - BUILD_PREFIX
+     - Build prefix where command line tools are installed.
    * - CMAKE_GENERATOR
      - The CMake generator string for the current build environment.
 On Linux systems, this is always